dmthomson/linux-ssh-mcp/README.md

 ## 🔍 How is this different from `xkiranj/linux-command-mcp`?

-While both projects aim to enable AI interaction with Linux commands via MCP, LinuxBridge AI offers distinct advantages and different focuses:
+While both projects aim to enable AI interaction with Linux commands via MCP, Linux SSH MCP AI offers distinct advantages and different focuses:

 - **Language &amp; SSH Integration:**

-**LinuxBridge AI:** Uses **Python** and the robust `paramiko` library to establish **direct SSH connections from the MCP server** to any specified Linux VM.
+**Linux SSH MCP AI:** Uses **Python** and the robust `paramiko` library to establish **direct SSH connections from the MCP server** to any specified Linux VM.
 This makes it ideal for true remote administration.

 - **`xkiranj/linux-command-mcp`:** Primarily uses **Node.js/TypeScript** and seems more focused on executing commands *locally* on the machine where the MCP server is hosted, or relies on an external mechanism for remote execution.
 It doesn't natively handle SSH connectivity within the MCP server itself.

 **Dynamic Connectivity:**

-- **LinuxBridge AI:** Designed from the ground up for **dynamic host and credential input** through chat, making it reusable for managing multiple, different Linux VMs without server restarts or code changes.
+- **Linux SSH MCP AI:** Designed from the ground up for **dynamic host and credential input** through chat, making it reusable for managing multiple, different Linux VMs without server restarts or code changes.

 - **`xkiranj/linux-command-mcp`:** Its examples don't explicitly show dynamic host/credential input from the AI client for remote connections, implying a more static or pre-configured target.

 **Command Execution Capabilities (`sudo`):**

-- **LinuxBridge AI:** Can execute commands that require `sudo` (assuming the SSH user has appropriate `sudoers` configuration on the target VM and can execute without an interactive TTY).
+- **Linux SSH MCP AI:** Can execute commands that require `sudo` (assuming the SSH user has appropriate `sudoers` configuration on the target VM and can execute without an interactive TTY).
 This is crucial for many administrative tasks.

 - **`xkiranj/linux-command-mcp`:** Explicitly states: "**Important Note: The Linux Command MCP server CANNOT execute interactive commands like `sudo`**."
 This limits its utility for full system administration, making it safer but less functional for elevated tasks.

 **Tool Granularity:**

-- **LinuxBridge AI:** Provides a set of defined tools (`read_file_content`, `get_disk_usage`, etc.) that guide the AI towards common administrative actions, making it easier for the AI to reason about its actions.
+- **Linux SSH MCP AI:** Provides a set of defined tools (`read_file_content`, `get_disk_usage`, etc.) that guide the AI towards common administrative actions, making it easier for the AI to reason about its actions.

 - **`xkiranj/linux-command-mcp`:** Offers a more generic `exec` command, which is powerful but might require more careful prompt engineering for safe and precise use by the AI.

-In essence, LinuxBridge AI is built for **more direct, flexible, and powerful remote Linux VM administration** through SSH, including the ability to run privileged commands, while `xkiranj/linux-command-mcp` prioritizes safety and local command execution, avoiding privileged operations.
+In essence, Linux SSH MCP AI is built for **more direct, flexible, and powerful remote Linux VM administration** through SSH, including the ability to run privileged commands, while `xkiranj/linux-command-mcp` prioritizes safety and local command execution, avoiding privileged operations.

 ## 🤝 Contributing